Religion and LGBTQ people: Modern Paganism

 Most Neopagan religions have the theme of fertility (both physical and creative/spiritual) as central to their practices, and as such encourage what they view as a healthy sex life, consensual sex between adults, regardless of gender.

-Heathenry, a modern Germanic Pagan movement, includes several pro-LGBT groups.
-Some groups legitimize openness toward LGBT practitioners by reference to the gender-bending actions of Thor and Odin in Norse mythology.
+Heathenry, a modern Germanic Pagan movement, includes several pro-LGBTQ groups.
+Some groups legitimize openness toward LGBTQ practitioners by reference to the gender-bending actions of Thor and Odin in Norse mythology.
 There are, for instance, homosexual and transgender members of The Troth, a prominent U.S. Heathen organisation.
 Many Heathen groups in Northern Europe perform same-sex marriages, and a group of self-described "Homo-Heathens" marched in the 2008 Stockholm Pride carrying a statue of the Norse god Freyr.
-Research found a greater proportion of LGBT practitioners within Heathenry (21%) than wider society, although noted that the percentage was lower than in other forms of modern Paganism.
+Research found a greater proportion of LGBTQ practitioners within Heathenry (21%) than wider society, although noted that the percentage was lower than in other forms of modern Paganism.

 Wicca, like other religions, has adherents with a broad spectrum of views, ranging from conservative to liberal.
 It is a largely nondogmatic religion and has no prohibitions against sexual intercourse outside of marriage or relationships between members of the same sex.
 The religion's ethics are largely summed up by the Wiccan Rede: "An it harm none, do as thou wilt", which is interpreted by many as allowing and endorsing responsible sexual relationships of all varieties.
 Specifically in the Wiccan tradition of modern witchcraft, one of the widely accepted pieces of Craft liturgy, the Charge of the Goddess instructs that "...all acts of love and pleasure are [the Goddess'] rituals", giving validity to all forms of sexual activity for Wiccan practitioners.

 In the Gardnerian and Alexandrian forms of Wicca, the "Great Rite" is a sex ritual much like the hieros gamos, performed by a priest and priestess who are believed to embody the Wiccan God and Goddess.
 The Great Rite is almost always performed figuratively using the athame and chalice as symbols of the penis and vagina.
 The literal form of the ritual is always performed by consenting adults, by a couple who are already lovers and in private.
 The Great Rite is not seen as an opportunity for casual sex.

+Pagan groups tend to be relatively accepting of LGBTQ people, same-sex romance, and gender diversity.
+This has led to a growth in the number of LGBTQ adherents.
+Some groups continue to use gender essentialist notion causing conflict around non-cisgender individuals and single-gender groups of Pagan people.